The Dangers of Being in a Love-Hate Relationship (Part 3)

 Love can overcome most hateful behaviours in a relationship.
 If you can’t work out your problems together, seek advice from a professional relationship coach or marriage guidance counsellor.
 They have the necessary skills, knowledge and resources to help you mend your love hate relationship.

 But if you’re living with domestic violence, you should get help.
-There are organisations that can help you including, and Women’s Aid.
+There are organisations that can help you including, Women’s Aid.
 You can also get help and support from the .
-Whenever you feel that you’re in danger dial 999.
+Whenever you feel that you’re in danger dial 999. and

 “If you found this article helpful, please read part 1 and 2 of The Dangers of Being in a Love Hate Relationship.”